 If you use onbar -r -p -w, the database server is in fast recovery mode when the restore completes.
 Perform either a logical restore (onbar -r -l) or use onmode -m to bring the database server online.
-For more information, see "Performing a Whole-System Backup (IDS)" on page 5-15.
+For more information, see "Perform a whole-system backup" on page 5-13.